Think tank leads corporate-funded campaign to sway Canadians on Chinese trade

 The first quarterly meeting of the PPF’S Consultative Forum on China takes place in Ottawa on Wednesday and includes executives doing business with China, leading pro-free-trade advocates from academia as well as the head of the Canada China Business Council.
 Ian Shugart, deputy minister of Foreign Affairs, will address the gathering.
 Two high-ranking federal civil servants sit on the board of the PPF, an organization that advocates policies to promote good governance.

 The conference is closed to the media.
-Edward Greenspon, a former editor-in-chief of The Globe and president of the PPF, was “too busy” to comment, according to spokesman Carl Neustaedter who defended barring the media.
+Edward Greenspon, a former editor-in-chief of The Globe, was in a "flurry of meetings" and unable to comment, according to spokesman Carl Neustaedter.

 “The discussion might be a bit different if there were media in the room, but that doesn’t mean at some point there wouldn’t be,” Mr. Neustaedter said.
 “But I think the group will probably talk about how will its findings and discussions be communicated.”